darco31/P2---JS-game/README.md

 * As a user I want to be able to understand the rules of the game and its objectives.
 * As a user I want to be able to easily find the buttons I need to press.
 * As a user I would like to be able to reset the scores on the bored.
-* As a user I would like to be givena visual alert on the winner of the game.
+* As a user I would like to be given a visual alert on the winner of the game.

 ### Target Audience